-The music shop has grown like a down the street, like a quiet, steady vine, acquiring storefronts, contradicting the fact that the world has gone digital.
+The music shop has grown down the street, like a quiet, steady vine, acquiring storefronts, contradicting the fact that the world has gone completely digital.
 Each carefully curated shop window asks me to look back, to look around, to imagine, to believe in an invisible community which seems to have disappeared and left us alone.
 Inside, rows and rows of vinyl records, a cafe, books sprinkled around a cosy stage.

 I drink my latte with oatmilk and dive into these worlds:

 A truck driver stops for a bathroom break in the forest.
 He gets lost and is distracted by the mysteries he finds there.
 He follows the mysteries and becomes a wild animal, rolling down hills and exploring the unknown beauties of the forest.